As the coronavirus spreads, fear is fueling racism and xenophobia - Local News 8

 The escalating global health crisis has claimed more than 200 lives — all in China — and infected close to 10,000 people worldwide.
 As they seek to contain the virus, authorities in multiple countries are balancing the need for warnings against the risk of creating global panic.

-However, there are signs that’s already happening, with face masks are selling out in stores and people are locking themselves at home.
-Some people inside of central China — the epicenter of the outbreak — are desperately taking any flight out, regardless of destination, as governments worldwide suspend flights from China and impose restrictions on travelers from the mainland.
+However, there are signs that’s already happening, with face masks selling out in stores and people locking themselves at home.
+Some people in central China — the epicenter of the outbreak — are desperately taking any flight out, regardless of destination, as governments worldwide suspend flights from China and impose restrictions on travelers from the mainland.

-But the panic has also taken another, more familiar form — the re-emergence of old racist tropes that portray Asians, their food, and their customs as unsafe and unwelcome.
+But the panic has also taken another, more familiar form, with the re-emergence of old racist tropes that portray Asians, their food, and their customs as unsafe and unwelcome.

 As panic spreads, so does racism